 The UBCMS actively manages its internal links, and whenever possible keeps them current.
 So when an author moves or deletes a page, the UBCMS will attempt to update the links on all linked pages.
 But there are several common situations where this auto-correction will be unsuccessful:

 Here's a link to a page that no longer exists on another Web server (link).

 Here's a link to a page that has been deleted from the UBCMS

 We encourage you to assign someone to check the links in your pages on a regular basis.
 For example, University Communications monitors the links on its main pages on a monthly basis, and we make proactive system-wide updates whenever we learn an important page or site has been moved.

-Currently the UBCMS does not have an internal link checker, but there are popular third-party solutions.
-We recommend the following free tools:
+Currently the UBCMS does not have an internal link checker, but there are popular third-party solutions that integrate directly into your favorite browsers.

 July 27, 2015